ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ::
   ls

 You will now see an additional item listed in the "home" folder of the account you're logged in with called "urbanfootprint."
-It will probably be blue text (in PuTTY) indicatign that it is actually a folder.
+It will probably be blue text (in PuTTY) indicating that it is actually a folder.

 Step 4: Run the installation script